api3dao/vitepress-docs/docs/reference/dapis/understand/read-dapis.md

 [proxy contracts](/reference/dapis/understand/proxy-contracts.md).
 Use the API3
 Market UI to obtain the proxy contract address for any dAPI such as [AAVE/USD<ExternalLinkImage/>](https://staging.api3-market.pages.dev/dapis/polygon-testnet/AAVE-USD) on the Mumbai network.
-A proxy contract (using its address) only accesses a single dAPI.
-Simply get the proxy contract address for a desired dAPI to gets its value.
+A proxy contract (using its address) only reads from a single predefined dAPI.
+There are many dAPIs, each of which has its own proxy contract used to `read()` its value and timestamp.

 <img src="../assets/images/proxy.png" style="width:80%;">